In this post: Don’t have a dining room to entertain in? Here are 6 tips for creating elegant Christmas table settings when eating in the kitchen.⇒

 Even so, it always made an impression on me that my grandmother served these meals on the finest china.

 Today I’m joining with a talented group of bloggers to bring you the Styled + Set Holiday Entertaining series.
 Please be sure to visit all of the other posts linked at the bottom of this one.
+If you’re coming over from StoneGable or you’re new to my blog, let me extend a special welcome!

 1. Vintage floral china – You can set a lovely table with various types of dishes, but my favorite way to impart elegance is with a mix of vintage china patterns.
 I love to mix and match pieces that have similar colors and the same general aesthetic, as seen on this table where I’ve used 3 different china patterns.